folutade/KnowThatYouAnointed/content/posts/kendrick-lamar-purple-hearts.md

 However, Kendrick’s fourth album, *Mr. Morale & the Big Steppers* (2022), does not follow this narrative arc.
 It diverges from the narrative arc of the previous three albums in several key ways.

 First of all, from the very beginning of the album, Kendrick has already done everything he can to fulfill almost all of the desires he had on the previous albums.
-Moreover without much involvement or interaction with God, Kendrick is already very acutely aware of the vices within the world, within his community, and within himself.
+Kendrick already recognizes that trying to fulfill these desires led him to develop a sex addiction which has been destroying his relationship with Whitney, his partner and the mother of his two children.
+Thus, from the beginning of the album and seemingly without any involvement from God, Kendrick is already very acutely aware of the vices within the world, within his community, and within himself.

 However, the most significant departure from Kendrick’s traditional narrative arc is the fact Kendrick’s breakthrough does not seem to come from Kendrick turning to seek God.
 Instead, Kendrick’s breakthrough seems to come as a result of multiple sessions with his therapist, Eckhart Tolle.
 Moreover, throughout the album, Kendrick seems to remain fairly distant from God.
 God is mentioned, there are many references to spiritual themes throughout the album, and Eckhart Tolle expresses many ideas that seem to be taken from New Age spirituality.
 However, in the breakthrough moment on the track, “Mother I Sober,” Kendrick seems to be deconstructing his Christian faith.

 Given that Kendrick does not seem to find his breakthrough by turning to God and even seems to deconstruct his Christian faith, it is surprising and notable that there is one verse on the album that fully expresses the faith that was so central on Kendrick’s previous three albums.
 However, Kendrick is not the one who raps this verse.
 Instead, at the end of the track “Purple Hearts,” Ghostface Killah from the classic hip hop group Wu-Tang Clan provides a verse which encourages Kendrick to overcome his vices by turning to seeking God—and more specifically by turning to seek the way of Jesus—as his ultimate source of fulfillment.

 At first glance, Ghostface Killah is probably not the first hip hop artist that most listeners would have thought would fill Kendrick’s prophetic role of serving as “Yeshua’s new weapon.”
 Many of Ghostface Killah’s rap verses are about selling drugs and other aspects of street culture.
 Moreover, on a personal level, Ghostface Killah identifies as a Muslim, not a Christian.
-However, as the following line-by-line analysis should show, Ghostface Killah turned out to be the perfect person to fill the role of God’s prophet—a role that Kendrick was seemingly unable to bear on Mr. Morale & the Big Steppers.
+However, as the following line-by-line analysis should show, Ghostface Killah turned out to be the perfect person to fill the role of God’s prophet—a role that Kendrick was seemingly unable to bear on *Mr. Morale & the Big Steppers*.

 {{< details is_markdown="false" nest_level="0" is_lyric="true" title="Telekinesis, I'm purifying these D speeches" >}}